gksander/CIE-ColorConverter/README.md

 ## Browser Usage

-The npm packages ships with a browser-ready version at `node_modules/cie-colorconvertor/dist.browser/browser.js`.
+The npm packages ships with a browser-ready version at `node_modules/cie-colorconverter/dist.browser/browser.js`.
 This will expose a global variable at `window.CIEColorConvertor` and is used the same as the ES6 version.

-## Convertor Options
+## Converter Options

 There are a few independent variables/parameters when it comes to color model conversions, including: